To learn more about our compas and how you can help us support them, click here.

 Congregational Sponsorship of an Asylum Seeker

 The Immigration Justice Committee has been exploring the idea of supporting someone seeking asylum.
 A person may seek asylum either at the border or within a year of entering the United State if they have a credible fear for their safety in their home country.
 While authorities are reviewing the request for asylum, which can take months, the asylee (or compa, which means friend in Spanish) may stay in the U.S, but will need a sponsor who is a citizen or legal permanent resident of the U.S. The Fellowship cannot be the sponsor, but we will offer full support to the compa and their sponsor.
 During the review process, the compa is not allowed to work or receive any federal aid, so this is where the Fellowship’s support comes in.
-We would ensure that they have their basic needs met, assist in enrolling in language classes, getting needed medical help and making sure they have transportation to all immigration appointments in Milwaukee or Chicago.
-If an compa is granted asylum, they are then able to apply for a social security card and seek employment, and after a year, may apply for a green card.
+We would ensure that they have their basic needs met, assist in enrolling in language classes, getting needed medical help, and making sure they have transportation to all immigration appointments in Milwaukee or Chicago.
+If a compa is granted asylum, they are then able to apply for a social security card and seek employment, and after a year, may apply for a green card.
 Essentially they would then have the same status as a refugee.

 Updated information will be added to this page and in the Weekly Scroll as we get it.
 We ask everyone to participate in the educational opportunities that we will offer as well as help out in any way you can.